skpanigrahy/skpanigrahy/README.md

 - **Cloud Computing**
 - **Automation**
 - **System Design**
-- **DevOps and SRE Practices**
+- **DevOps**
+- **Site Reliability Engineering (SRE)**

-I enjoy sharing my knowledge through **projects**, **training**, and **technical articles** to help others gain hands-on experience and insights in these areas.
+I specialize in building scalable systems, automating workflows, and ensuring reliability and performance.
+I also love sharing my knowledge through **projects**, **training**, and **technical articles**.

 **💬 Non-Technical Skills:**
+- **Life Coaching**: Helping individuals achieve their personal and professional goals.
-- **Soft Skills**: Personality development, interpersonal communication, and business communication.
+- **Soft Skills**: Personality development, interpersonal communication, business communication, and career coaching.

 ---

 ### 🎤 **Other Interests**

-I am a **singer** and deeply enjoy using music as an outlet for creativity and expression.
+- **Singing**: A passionate singer who enjoys using music as an outlet for creativity and self-expression.

-**Personality Development Trainer**: I have experience training professionals in personality development, helping them refine their skills to excel in both their personal and professional lives.

-**Consultant**: I offer consultancy services to help organizations implement cutting-edge technologies and optimize their processes.
+- **Content Creation**: I write **technical articles** on **Medium**, discussing topics like AI, cloud technologies, and more.
+You can explore my work on my [Medium profile](https://medium.com/@god_bunu).
+- **Newsletter**: I run a newsletter called **The Tech Canvas** on **LinkedIn**, where I share insights on the latest trends and developments in the tech industry.
+Check it out here: [The Tech Canvas](https://www.linkedin.com/newsletters/7250032802820210689/).

 ---

-### 📝 **Content Creation & Writing**

-I regularly contribute **technical articles** on **Medium** where I discuss topics ranging from AI, cloud technologies, and more.
-Feel free to check out my articles on my [Medium profile](https://medium.com/@god_bunu).

-I also run a newsletter called **The Tech Canvas**, available on **LinkedIn**, where I share the latest updates, trends, and insights on the tech industry.
-You can follow my newsletter here: [The Tech Canvas](https://www.linkedin.com/newsletters/7250032802820210689/).

----

 ### ⚙️ **My Philosophy**

-I believe in **problem-solving** rather than getting attached to specific technologies, as they are always evolving.
-My focus is on **automating processes** to make them faster and error-free, ultimately saving time and allowing me to tackle more challenging problems.
+I believe in **problem-solving** rather than becoming overly attached to specific technologies, as the tech landscape is constantly evolving.
+I focus on **automating tasks** to make processes faster, error-free, and more efficient, ultimately allowing me to tackle more complex challenges and help others grow.

 ---

 ### 🌟 **Let’s Connect!**

-Explore my repositories, follow my **Medium** articles, and subscribe to **The Tech Canvas** for more insights!
-I'm always open to discussing new ideas, collaborating on projects, or sharing knowledge.
+Feel free to explore my repositories, read my articles, and subscribe to **The Tech Canvas** for more insights!
+I’m always open to collaborating, sharing knowledge, or helping you achieve your goals.

 ---

-Feel free to explore my work, connect with me, and let's build the future of technology together!
+Looking forward to connecting and building a brighter future together!